eloquent/typhax/README.md

  * `string`

-An [string](http://php.net/string).
+A [string](http://php.net/string).
 The value must be a true string, and not any other type that can be converted to a string.

 ### Tuple